Wee Bin

+Career

-At the age of thirty-three, Wee Bin founded Wee Bin & Co., under the chop Hong Guan, in 1856.
+At the age of thirty-three, Wee founded Wee Bin & Co., under the chop Hong Guan, in 1856.
 The firm was based in Market Street, and became prominent in the 1860s.
 Wee ran the firm according to Western business practices.

-Wee Bin, through his firm, carried on business as merchants and shipowners.
+Wee, through his firm, carried on business as merchants and shipowners.
 At first, he began business relations with various trading houses in Bali (then part of the Dutch Indies), and eventually became the greatest importer of products from that port.
-He also traded in all kinds of earthenware, and later on built up a fleet of over twenty vessels for the Chinese and Dutch Indies trade.
-With increasing interest in the tin mining industry and the need for more and more people to work the mines, Wee Bin was also responsible for carrying migrant workers from China to work in the Straits Settlements.
+Wee also traded in all kinds of earthenware, and later on built up a fleet of over twenty vessels for the Chinese and Dutch Indies trade.

+With increasing interest in the tin mining industry and the need for more and more people to work the mines, Wee was also responsible for carrying migrant workers from China to work in the Straits Settlements.

+Personal life

-Wee Bin married the daughter of Kiong Kong Tuan.
-He died in 1868 at the age of 45, leaving an only son, Wee Boon Teck, and an only daughter.
-Wee Bin's daughter married Lim Ho Puah, who would later take over Wee Bin & Co., before passing it on to his fourth son Lim Peng Siang.
+Wee married the daughter of Kiong Kong Tuan.
+He died in 1868 at the age of 45, leaving a son, Wee Boon Teck, and a daughter.

+Wee's daughter married Lim Ho Puah, who would later take over Wee Bin & Co., before passing it on to his fourth son Lim Peng Siang.